 a.
 For Individual Supervision: Individual supervision with the Practicum supervisor will focus on taped counseling sessions conducted at the Field Placement site.
-In preparation for individual supervision, students will select a recorded segment to review.
-Recordings and completed Tape Review Guide are to be brought to the weekly individual supervision sessions and will provide a framework for supervision.
+In preparation for individual supervision, students will select a video-recorded segment to review.
+Recordings are to be brought to the weekly individual supervision sessions and will provide a framework for supervision.
+Students will need to bring the completed video self-critique form to individual supervision each week.